JeremyVanderMotte/JeremyVanderMotte/README.md

 ### :man_technologist: About me :

-I'm a 26 years old learning developer at 19 school in belgium (login : jvander-). 🇧🇪
+I'm a 26 years old learning developer.
+I'm a member of 19 school in belgium (login : jvander-). 🇧🇪

 ---
 ### 💻 Programming Languages :